privacyguides/privacyguides.org/docs/ios/overview.en.md

 ### General

+Your iPhone's device name will by default contain your Apple ID.
+You should change this to something more generic, like "iPhone."

+Select **About** > **Name**

+Enter the device name you prefer.

 It is important to install **Software Updates** frequently to get the latest security fixes.
 You can enable **Automatic Updates** to keep you phone up-to-date without needing to constantly check for updates.

 Select **Software Update** > **Automatic Updates**